Careerism and Psychopathy in the US Military leadership

 For more information

-The first place to go is, as always, the relevent text by Martin van Creveld: Training of Officers: From Military Professionalism to Irrelevance (1990) — Available on Amazon
+The first place to go is, as always, the relevant text by Martin van Creveld: Training of Officers: From Military Professionalism to Irrelevance (1990) — Available on Amazon

 For a broader perspective on our military: